Skip to content

 gpg --list-secret-keys --keyid-format long

-The fingerprint must match exactly.
+The fingerprint must match the one in the secret’s available_to set exactly.